alexjh/scf-wiki/How-to-Install-SCF.md

      --set "env.UAA_ADMIN_CLIENT_SECRET=${UAA_ADMIN_CLIENT_SECRET}" \
      --set "env.UAA_HOST=${UAA_HOST}" \
      --set "env.UAA_PORT=${UAA_PORT}"

+     XXX the location of the charts and certs is missing here...
   ```
   The previous section gave a reference to the Helm documentation explaining how to install Helm itself.